anywhichway/denodata/README.md

 # Release History (Reverse Chronological Order)

 Until production release, all versions will just have a tertiary version number.
-Beta will commence when unit test coverage first exceeds 90%.
+Beta will commence when unit test coverage first exceeds 90% and the API is stable.

+2023-07-02 v0.0.9 (Alpha)
+  - Added support for metadata and record expiration

 2023-06-30 v0.0.8 (Alpha)
   - Enhanced documentation